Top 5 Reasons Pet Obesity is a Problem (and How to Fix It!)

 Solution #3: Feed by the Numbers

 Once you know how much your pet should weigh, you can calculate approximately how many calories you should feed per day to achieve that weight.
 (Calorie needs vary with age, breed, activity level, weather, health, and other factors.)
-This online calculator works for both dogs and cats: http://www.dogfoodadvisor.com/dog-feeding-tips/dog-food-calculator/.
+Dog Food Advisor's online calculator works for both dogs and cats.

 Gradual weight loss (about 1% per month) is a safe rate of reduction.
 Rapid weight loss stresses the liver and can cause serious health problems.

 Another big contributor to excess pet weight is treats.
 Once I had a patient, a 26-pound cat, whose owner swore he only fed 1/4 cup of "light" dry food per day.
-Oh, and 19 Pounce treats every day—now that’s crazy!
-If you ate a highly restricted, low-calorie diet—but also ate 19 Twinkies every day–what do you think the result would be?
+Oh, and 19 commercial treats every day!
+If you ate a highly restricted, low-calorie diet, but also ate 19 processed snacks every day, what do you think the result would be?

 For a small pet, even a small treat adds big calories.
-Just an ounce of cheese to a 20-pound dog is the same as 1-1/2 hefty hamburgers for you.
-Letting your dog "pre-wash" the dinner dishes, or allowing the cat to lick the milk out of the cereal bowl, may be adding a whole lot of Calories—and pounds.
-And the peanut butter you put in the Kong toy to keep your dog occupied while you're at work…still more Calories.
-Even that rawhide bone or pig ear is high in fat.
+Just an ounce of cheese to a 20-pound dog is the same as 1.5 hefty hamburgers for you.
+Letting your dog "pre-wash" the dinner dishes, or allowing the cat to lick the milk out of the cereal bowl, may be adding a whole lot of calories, and in turn, pounds.
+And the peanut butter you put in the Kong toy or the raw marrow bone you use to keep your dog occupied while you're at work can basically constitute a meal.

-An average, neutered indoor cat only needs about 200 Calories per day; a similar sized dog, about 275 Calories.
-Commercially made pet treats for small pets may contain anywhere from 10 to over 300 Calories—so the entire day’s allowance (and more) could be consumed in minutes.
+An average, neutered indoor cat only needs about 200 Calories per day, and a similar sized dog, about 275 Calories.
+Commercially made pet treats for small pets may contain anywhere from 10 to over 300 calories, so the entire day’s allowance (and more) could be consumed in minutes.

 Solution #5: Get Moving!